-The GLUE2Entity Object Class in LDAP should carry all attributes defined in Entity except ID.

-- All classes immediately deriving from Entity will have their own ID attribute named after the entity name.
-For example, the Object Class GLUE2Location will have the attribute GLUE2LocationID. - All classes deriving from Entity in GLUE2 will also inherit from the GLUE2Entity Object Class in LDAP. - The GLUE2Entity Object Class will be of type "Abstract". - All classes deriving from Entity will be of type "Structural". - All other classes will be of type "Auxiliary".
+- The GLUE2Entity object class in LDAP should carry all attributes defined in Entity except - All entities immediately deriving from Entity will have their own ID attribute named after the entity name.
+For example, the object class GLUE2Location will have the attribute GLUE2LocationID. - All classes deriving from Entity in GLUE2 will also inherit from the GLUE2Entity object class in LDAP. - The GLUE2Entity object class will be of type "Abstract". - All classes except Entity are STRUCTURAL.